chan0908/Freq-DETR/README.md

 ## Introduction

 We propose Freq-DETR, a frequency-aware real-time transformer detection framework for small object detection in UAV imagery.
 Frequency-Enhanced Convolution Module extracts features from dual domains to effectively fuse global frequency information with local spatial features.
 Decoupled Frequency-Domain Feature Interaction Module  decouples high- and low-frequency feature interactions at the intra-scale level while reducing computational overhead.
 Attention-Guided Selective Feature Pyramid Network employs an attention mechanism to selectively filter and integrate multi-scale features.
-Currently, this file contains the code for the three core modules proposed.
+Our code is based on Ultralytics.
+Currently, this file contains the main code for three core modules proposed.
 We will reiterate our firm commitment to making the complete, cleaned, and executable source code for this project, along with the trained model weights, publicly available on a GitHub repository subsequently.

 ---